-Design researcher, product designer, & cognitive scientist.
+Design researcher, product strategist, & cognitive scientist.

-Read more articles on Medium
+Read more on Medium

-My experience and skillset let me shine as a UX researcher & product strategist, and to understand the true value of product design, because a well-designed product has little significance if it’s not solving somebody’s problem.
+My experience and skillset let me shine as a researcher & strategist, and to understand the true value of product design, because a well-designed product has little significance if it’s not solving somebody’s problem.